On Primes of Ordinary and Hodge-Witt Reduction: Primes of non Hodge-Witt reduction

-\br Let us remark that Conjecture~\ref{con:non-hodge-witt} implies Elkies' Theorem on infinitude of primes of supersingular reduction \textit{valid for any number field} (and not just $\Q$).
-To see this let $E/K$ be an elliptic curve over any number field $K$.
+To see {\bf(1)} this let $E/K$ be an elliptic curve over any number field $K$.
 Let $A=E\times_KE$.
-Then $A$ is an abelian surface and hence $H^2(A,\O_A)\neq 0$ and so Conjecture~\ref{con:non-hodge-witt} predicts that there are infinitely may primes $\wp$ of $K$ such that $A$ has non-Hodge-Witt reduction at $\wp$.
-But $A$ has non-Hodge-Witt reduction if and only if the $p$-rank of $A$ is zero.
+Then $A$ is an abelian surface and hence $H^2(A,\O_A)\neq 0$ and so \Cref{con:non-hodge-witt} predicts that there are infinitely many primes $\wp$ of $K$ such that $A$ has non-Hodge-Witt reduction at $\wp$.
+But since $\dim(A)=2$, $A$ has non-Hodge-Witt reduction if and only if the $p$-rank of $A$ is zero (\Cref{thm:cm-hodge-witt-3}).
 This means $E$ has $p$-rank zero at all such $\wp$.
-Thus $E$ has supersingular reduction at $\wp$.
-Hence $E$ has supersingular reduction at infinitely many primes $\wp$ of $K$. \er
+Thus, $E$ has supersingular reduction at infinitely many primes $\wp$ of $K$.

+To prove \Cref{con:non-hodge-witt-implies-elkies-thm}{\bf(2)}, let $E_1,E_2$ be a pair of elliptic curves over a number field $K$, and let $A=E_1\times_K E_2$. \Cref{con:non-hodge-witt} predicts that $A$ has non-Hodge-Witt reduction modulo $\wp$ for infinitely many $\wp$.
+Now if $E_1$ or $E_2$ is ordinary modulo $\wp$ then $A$ has Hodge-Witt reduction modulo $\wp$.
+Thus, $A$ is not Hodge-Witt at $\wp$ implies both $E_1,E_2$ are not ordinary modulo $\wp$ i.e. both are supersingular modulo $\wp$. \ep

-\br Let us also remark that Conjecture~\ref{con:non-hodge-witt} also implies that if $E_1,E_2$ are two elliptic curves over number fields, then there are infinitely many primes $p$ (of the number field) where both $E_1,E_2$ have supersingular reduction.
-The set of such primes is, of course, expected to be very thin. \er
+\br The set of such primes given by \Cref{con:non-hodge-witt-implies-elkies-thm}{\bf(2)} is, of course, expected to be very thin and in the next remark we discuss an explicit example.

-\br Let us note that even for pairs of elliptic curves over $\Q$ with small conductors, the first prime of common supersingular reduction can be very large.
+Let us note that even for pairs of elliptic curves over $\Q$ with small conductors, the first prime of common supersingular reduction can be very large.
 Here is a particularly interesting example with ``modular flavor.''
 Consider the modular curve $X_0(37)$, which has genus two and its Jacobian, $J_0(37)$, is isogenous to a product of two elliptic curves of conductor $N=37$.
 The curves were described by Mazur and Swinnerton-Dyer in their classic paper on Weil curves and the two elliptic curve factors of $J_0(37)$ are not isogenous to each other.
 The two curves appear as 37a and 37b1 in John Cremona's tables.
 So to find a prime of non-Hodge-Witt reduction for $J_0(37)$ is the same as finding a prime of common supersingular reduction for the elliptic curve factors of $J_0(37)$.
 The first such a prime is $p=18489743$ (a number several order of magnitudes larger than the conductor).
-This makes searching for such primes for pairs of elliptic curves rather tedious, at least with the miniscule computational resources available to us, but the evidence for the conjecture, gathered using \cite{sage}, is quite convincing despite this. \er
+This makes searching for such primes for pairs of elliptic curves rather tedious. \er